 I. POLICY AND GENERAL STATEMENT

 The University of Texas Health Science Center at Houston ("university") is committed to including employees, including student appointees, in the process of ensuring that the university operates in an ethical, honest, and lawful manner.
-It is therefore the policy of the university to:
+The policy of the university is to:

 - Encourage employees to report, or cause to be reported, and to assist in any investigation by persons authorized or responsible for such matters, known or suspected violations of laws, rules, policies, or regulations, or improper activities; and

 - Prohibit unlawful retaliation against employees as a consequence of good faith actions in the reporting of, or the participation in an investigation pertaining to, allegations of wrongdoing.

 The purpose of this policy is to provide requirements and guidelines for the protection of individuals from retaliation for good faith actions in reporting, or participating in an investigation pertaining to, alleged violations of laws, rules, policies, procedures, or improper activities applicable to the university.